Gazler/githug/README.md

 ## Contributing

-If you want to suggest a level or make a level that has been suggested, check out [the wiki](https://github.com/Gazler/githug/wiki).
+To suggest a level or create a level that has been suggested, check out [the wiki](https://github.com/Gazler/githug/wiki).

  Get yourself on the [contributors list](https://github.com/Gazler/githug/contributors) by doing the following: